Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Wooden Bits
       - 10
       - 2/1☼
-      - A handful of wood for crafts or burning.
+      - A handful of wood for crafts or fuel.
       - wood
-    * - Chunk of Wood
+    * - Wooden Chunk
       - 1
       - 10☼
       - Refined or not, a piece of this size would burn nicely, or it could be whittled into something much more useful.
 When used for crafting, any excess value is refunded as wooden bits, at 2 bits per 1☼.
       - wood
+    * - Paper
+      - 5
+      - 1☼
+      - A thin, ordinary sheet of paper.
+      - \-
+    * - Ink Vial
+      - 1
+      - 10☼
+      - Ink used for writing.
+      - \-

 ------------------------------------------------------------------------------------------------------------------------------